Skip to content

 manager = EntityManager(client, group_id=str(org.id))

-Always Scope by Organization Never query without org scope - it will hit the wrong graph
+Always Scope by Organization Never query without org scope.
+It routes to the wrong

 Write Concurrency